 The state/province, city and manufacturer's facility are optional attributes.
 A manufacturer may have more than one manufacturer's certificate, and there may exist one or more certificates per manufacturer.
-All certificates for the same manufacturer MUST be included in the MTA secure code download as specified by the PacketCable Security Specification and the MTA MUST select an appropriate certificate for its use by matching the issuer name in the MTA Device Certificate with the subject name in the MTA Manufacturer Certificate.
-If present, the authorityKeyIdentifier of the device certificate MUST be matched to the subjectKeyIdentifier of the manufacturer certificate as described in [40].
+All Certificates for the same manufacturer may be provided to each MTA either at manufacture time or during a field update.
+The MTA MUST select an appropriate certificate for its use by matching the issuer name in the MTA Device Certificate with the subject name in the MTA MusT be matched to the subjectKeyIdentifier of the device certificate as described in [39].